-WARNER INDEPENDENT SCHOOL DISTRICT NO. 74, MUSKOGEE COUNTY DISPOSITION OF PRIOR YEAR'S SIGNIFICANT DEFICIENCIES AND MATERIAL INSTANCES OF NON-COMPLIANCE JUNE 30, 2022
+WARNER INDEPENDENT SCHOOL DISTRICT NO. 74, MUSKOGEE COUNTY DISPOSITION OF PRIOR YEAR'S SIGNIFICANT DEFICIENCIES AND MATERIAL INSTANCES OF NONCOMPLIANCE JUNE 30, 2024

-There were no prior year significant deficiencies.
+There were no prior year significant deficiencies or material instances of noncompliance.

-WARNER INDEPENDENT SCHOOL DISTRICT NO. 74, MUSKOGEE COUNTY SCHEDULE OF AUDIT RESULTS, FINDINGS AND QUESTIONED COSTS JUNE 30, 2022
+WARNER INDEPENDENT SCHOOL DISTRICT NO. 74, MUSKOGEE COUNTY SCHEDULE OF AUDIT RESULTS, FINDINGS AND QUESTIONED COSTS JUNE 30, 2024